RebinW/active-directory-domain-services/04-identity-managment/02_user_creation.md

 I chose to define the following attributes:

 General tab:
-- Display name
+- Display name: Mark Nielsen
-- Email address
+- Email address: mark.nielsen@klarstroem.com
+- Office "Physical location": Aarhus

 Organization tab:
-- Department (Trading)
+- Department: Trading
-- Job title
+- Job title: Jr. Trader

 Address tab:
-- Country
+- Country: Denmark

 The attributes are important because they provide context about the user and are used in several scenarios:
 - Department can be used for grouping and access control